 - Regional accreditation is not required but can be very helpful, particularly when the online program is exclusively online (not an extension of a traditional high school program).

-- Additional decision factors that may be unique to students with online course work may include why an applicant selected this option; how well-prepared the applicant is for traditional classroom success if all academic work has been online OR if online work has been completed with greater success than traditional classroom work; and whether or not the online program is comparably “comprehensive” in rigor, scope, and population to have prepared the applicants in a way similar to applicants from more traditional classroom settings.
+- Decision factors that may be unique to students with online course work may include why an applicant selected this option; how well-prepared the applicant is for traditional classroom success if all academic work has been online OR if online work has been completed with greater success than traditional classroom work; and whether or not the online program is comparably “comprehensive” in rigor, scope, and population to have prepared the applicants in a way similar to applicants from more traditional classroom settings.

-Choosing an Online Diploma program
+Choosing an online diploma program

 We frequently get questions about the quality or legitimacy of particular online programs.
 While we cannot maintain a comprehensive list of “approved” programs to recommend, there are some criteria worth considering when selecting an online diploma program:

 - Does the curriculum focus on college preparation or a less rigorous diploma completion option?
 If the program makes a distinction between the college prep curriculum and the high school completion program, students must complete the college prep curriculum to be competitive for admission at CSU.

 - What is the purpose/mission and demographic of the school, and how does that impact curriculum and assessment?
 (For example, is the focus of the program primarily counseling and student development or college preparation?)
 How well does that demographic target fit you?

 - How does the content and rigor compare with that of traditional schools?
 Can a student meet or exceed core subject requirements in this setting, or does the curriculum suggest there might be gaps in learning?
 (For example, an online curriculum that stops at algebra 2 may be limiting since we give admission priority to students with a fourth year of math above the level of algebra 2.)
 Do students have access to AP or IB course work through the online curriculum?
 Can students utilize dual enrollment in classroom-based high school or college-based courses to enrich/enhance their experience?